More about: Visits to St. Peter's Basilica in Rome

 How much time do you need to visit St. Peter's Basilica?

-If you want to visit the Necropolis, you may need an extra hour, and if you are also thinking of going up to the Dome, you will have to extend your visit by a couple of hours to have enough time to go up, admire the views and then come back down.
+If you want to visit the Necropolis, you may need an extra hour, and if you are also thinking of going up to the Dome, you will need to extend your visit by a couple of hours to have enough time to go up, admire the views and then come back down.

-How to climb St. Peter's Dome
+How to climb St. Peter's Dome?

 You can go up to St. Peter's Dome on foot or by combining a section on foot with a lift.
 The climb is not suitable for everyone (there are times when the staircase is narrow and can be a bit claustrophobic) but I assure you that the views are worth it.